logto-io/rfcs/draft/0004-user-sign-in-experience.md

 The following are the types of interaction event supported by Logto:

 - **Register**: A new user signs up for a account in Logto.
-- **SignIn**: An existing user signs in to their account.
+- **SignIn**: An existing user signs in to their account in Logto.
-- **ForgotPassword**: A user forgets their password and initiates an account recovery process.
+- **ForgotPassword**: A user forgets the password and initiates an account recovery process to reset password.

 ### 4.2 Identifiers

-The following are the types of `identifiers` supported by Logto that can be used to uniquely identify a user for the interaction:
+The following are the types of `identifiers` supported by Logto that can be used to uniquely identify a user in the interaction:

 - **Username**: A user's unique username.
 - **Email**: A verified user's email address.